hbctraining/Intro-to-rnaseq-hpc-salmon-flipped/lessons/04_data_organization.md

 > **NOTE**: When obtaining data from your sequencing facility, the data will not be stored on O2 and so a simple copy command (`cp`) will not suffice.
 The raw sequence data will likely be located on another remote computer/server that is hosted by the sequencing facility and you will be given login credentials to access it.
 To copy it over you can use commands like `rsync`, `wget` or `scp`.
 These are all commands that can help securely copy the data over to the appropriate location on O2.
 We have some information [linked here](https://hbctraining.github.io/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/more_bash.html#copying-files-to-and-from-the-cluster-) if you would like to learn more.

-Perfect, now the structure of `rnaseq/` should look like this:
+Now the structure of `rnaseq/` should look like this:

 ```bash
 rnaseq